sania8/txt-visualisations/README.md

 ---

-# 📊 SolWise - Intelligent Math Visualizer
+# 📊 Intelligent Math Visualizer

 > ✨ A smart AI-powered math assistant that reads word problems, extracts equations using **Gemini 1.5 Flash**, and generates beautiful **interactive plots** using **Plotly**.